fastrgv/hbox/README.md

 Please read the details in the file "gnuAdaOnWindows.txt".

-## See also my Sokoban game-platforms:
+## See also my 3 Sokoban game-platforms:

 This solver, and 2 others, is embedded "live" in my three games (for Windows,Osx,&Linux):

-	* RufaSok (minimalistic, with several skins)
+	* RufaSok (both forward & backward, with several skins)
-	* WorldCupSokerban (soccer-themed that uses "balls" shaped like the intersection of 2 cylinders)
+	* WorldCupSokerban (3D soccer-themed first-person/third-person platform using bi-directional "balls" shaped like the intersection of 2 cylinders)
-	* SliderPuzzles (collection of ASCII, non-graphical, puzzles including sokoban)
+	* SliderPuzzles (collection of ASCII puzzles including sokoban)

 To me "live" means that the solver can be invoked at any time and it attempts to solve, not the original state, but the current state of your sokoban puzzle (whether or not it is still solvable).
 Using a keyboard key, it single steps toward a solution, but can be de-invoked at any time after it has gotten you out of a difficult situation, and you think you can complete the solution by yourself.
 That capability is invaluable to helping one to learn to manually solve sokoban puzzles.